 The Sage Author Gateway has some general advice and on how to get published, plus links to further resources.
 Sage Author Services also offers authors a variety of ways to improve and enhance their article including English language editing, plagiarism detection, and video abstract and infographic preparation.

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

-Discourse & Society operates a conventional single-blind reviewing policy in which the reviewer’s name is always concealed from the submitting author.
+Discourse & Society operates a conventional single-anonymize reviewing policy in which the reviewer’s name is always concealed from the submitting author.